AmadeusITGroup/AgnosUI/docs/00-Getting-started/01-Features.md

 Core is fully tested to ensure consistent functionality across different framework implementations of the widgets.
 Additionally, we maintain uniformity in the markup used by each framework’s widget implementation

-## Bootstrap CSS widgets
+## Extented Bootstrap CSS widgets

-Bootstrap CSS widgets are available for Angular, React and Svelte in separated packages.
+Bootstrap CSS widgets are available for Angular, React and Svelte in separated packages with additional standalone widgets like slider...Read more about this [here](../03-Bootstrap-Components/00-Introduction.md).